subirvarma/GeneralCognitics/_posts/StatisticalMechanics3.md

 $$ L_{SM}(W) = {1\over 2}\sum_{i=1}^N E_{p(X)} ({\partial\log\ p_W\over{\partial x_i}} -  {\partial\log\ p\over{\partial x_i}})^2  =   {1\over 2} E_{p(X)}\vert\vert\  s_W(X) - \nabla_x \log\ p(X)\vert\vert_2^2  $$

 where the score given by $s_W(X) = \nabla_x p_W(X)$.
+Note that we are using an ANN with parameters $W$ to model the score function directly, thus bypassing the need to model the energy function.
 This approach can be made to work, as first pointed out by [Hyvarinen](https://jmlr.org/papers/volume6/hyvarinen05a/hyvarinen05a.pdf), but however runs into the problem of computing second order derivatives or the trace of Jacobian during the training process.

 The big advance was made by [Vincent](https://www.iro.umontreal.ca/~vincentp/Publications/smdae_techreport.pdf) in 2011 which he called denoised score matching or DSM and the critical idea was that of introducing noise into the training process.
 Vincent noted that the problem with minimizing $L_{SM}(W)$ is due to the intractibility of $\nabla_x\log p(X)$.
 He proposed injecting noise into the data samplex $X$ via a known conditional distribution $p_\sigma(X'\vert X)$ with scale $\sigma$.